abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 well-being.

-So we have to find a way of centering ourselves that doesn't depend on some person of authority or other external form of support—to find a center that can serve as a point of focus and a stable refuge.
+So we have to find a way of centering ourselves that doesn't depend on some person of authority or other external form of support---to find a center that can serve as a point of focus and a stable refuge.
 If we take our own desires and selfish cravings as a refuge, that's a recipe for suffering.
 When we do that, we're headed toward an empty,